Salmoncon XVIII, 2023

 Salmoncon is an annual gathering of low power (QRP) ham radio operators held at beautiful Valley Camp in North Bend, WA.
 Usually held the first full weekend after July 4th,except when the 4th falls in the middle of the week, the event provides a venue for QRP operators to share knowledge and experiences related to low power operating.

-Salmoncon XVII will be held over the weekend of July 8 and 9, 2023.
+Salmoncon XVIII will be held over the weekend of July 8 and 9, 2023.
 A few of the members will arrive as early as Wednesday, July 5, and our annual special event callsign, K7S, is active Wednesday, July 5 through Monday, July 10.

 New this year